 Being a spy can't be an easy job.
 They get a bad rep from all the movies!
 Arrogant, lone wolf, obnoxious, know-it-all...
-For some James Bond types that may be correct, however I can't imagine they stay spies for very long (if you catch my drift).
-Being a spy must require a higher level of thinking and an ability to be on someone's level of understanding.
+For some James Bond types that may be correct, though I can't imagine how they would stay spies for very long.
+Being a spy requires a higher level of thinking, and an ability to be on someone's level of understanding.
 Being able to just get what a group are saying.
 Receiving messages that are elaborately thought out and cover every base as necessary.
 You'd need to be able to read between the lines and think outside of the box!

 Experts say that playing board games is good for cognition and thinking.
 They keep you sharp!
 So, these spies must have played tonnes of board games to be good at their jobs, right?
 Surely all this playing will help us one day become sharp enough to wear suits and drink martinis.
 So, the question is...
 Is there a board game that tests one's abilities to be a forward thinker and decrypt illusive and complex messages?
 Yes.
 There is!
 It's Codenames: Pictures by Czech Games Edition.

-Codenames Pictures is a team-based game, much like the original, but instead requires a different type of knowledge.
+Codenames Pictures is a team-based game, much like the original Codenames, but instead requires a different type of knowledge.
 Unlike the original, Codenames Pictures is less about word association and more about encompassing as many pictures by a single word.

-Players split into two teams of about equal sizes and they then choose a spy master and a colour; red or blue.
-The spymasters sit one side of the table with the rest of the spies on the other side, these are the operatives.
-The spies in the field aiming to meet specific contacts.
+Players split into two teams of about equal sizes and they then choose a spymaster and a colour; red or blue.
+The spymasters sit on one side of the table with the rest of the spies, the operatives, on the other side.
+The spies in the field aim to meet specific contacts.

-Random pictures cards are laid out on the table in a 5x4 grid to set-up the game and the spymasters then choose a map card which is hidden from the operatives.
+To set up the game, lay random pictures cards out on the table in a 5x4 grid.
+Spymasters then choose a map card that is hidden from the operatives.
 The map has a 5x4 grid on it with blue, red, beige, and a black square.

 How it Handles

-Codenames Pictures (designed by Vlaada Chvátil) is for two or more players but actually focuses on big team play.
+Codenames Pictures (designed by Vlaada Chvátil) is for two or more players, focusing on big team play.
 Having four players or more is the optimum number to ensure a game can be fully played.
-However, there is a two-player variant where you play against the board effectively trying to get the operative to guess all the locations within seven turns.
+There is also a two-player variant where you play against the board, effectively trying to get the operative to guess all the locations within seven turns.

-The spymaster role requires plenty of thought.
+The spymaster role requires a lot of thought.
 The game can easily be won or lost on a single word.
 Understanding how your other team members may interpret a particular image is extremely important.
-You must also ensure you choose your word carefully as many words can have more than one meaning.
+You must also ensure you choose your word carefully, as many words can have more than one meaning.
 For example, they could say 'see' or 'sea'.
-These two words would most likely relate to completely different cards but the operatives will not know which version of the word is being used as this is not allowed to be clarified.
+These two words would most likely relate to completely different cards, but the operatives will not know which version of the word is being used.

-As the operative, identifying the pictures that relate to the word given can be equally or if not more difficult.
-They will need to start thinking how their teammate thinks.
-The pressure is on them to identify the all locations from the words given as quickly as possible before the opponents are all revealed.
+As the operative, identifying the pictures that relate to the word given can be equally, if not more, difficult.
+They will need to start thinking about how their teammate thinks.
+The pressure is on to identify every location before the opponents reveal all of theirs.

 In a standard game, you'll be playing across two teams.
 Head to head.
 One spymaster and any number of operatives in each team.
 Being an operative, you need to think outside the box and look at every image in great detail.
 Read between the lines.
 The spymaster needs to see links between pictures that they know their co-spies will also see.
 Balancing that between your team is a delicate act, as the images are random and comprise many elements!

 When you're the spymaster of a team, you need to be consistent.
 If we went elaborate for one clue and blunt for the next, the operatives went mad!
 Consistency is key.
-Sure, when you go for the obvious ones, you'll get easy correct responses, but then going technical after will cause issues.
+Sure, when you go for the obvious ones you'll get easy, correct responses, but then going technical straight after will cause issues.

 Where the problems appear is in the head to head element.
 Especially when playing with teams of more than two people.
 Showing cracks in your teamwork will cause tension that can be exploited.
 It's all fun and games until you dispute a card and it turns out to be the assassin!
 Suddenly someone is at fault and the team splits.
 It has to stay fun.
-Competition is all well and good but you can't go for the jugular!
+The competition is all well and good, but you can't go for the jugular!

-In the two-player variant of Codenames Pictures one player will take on the role of the spymaster with the other player becoming the operative.
-You both need to work together efficiently to beat the board, as the board is never wrong.
+In the two-player variant of Codenames Pictures, one player takes on the role of the spymaster with the other player becoming the operative.
+You need to work together efficiently to beat the board, as the board is never wrong.

 The spymaster needs to help the operative find the corresponding coloured locations by stating a single word and number, as in the original.
-They need to locate as many of their own locations as possible in each turn.
-After each turn the spymaster will reveal one of the opposing colour's locations onto the board.
+They need to locate as many as possible in each turn.
+After each turn, the spymaster will reveal one of the opposing colour's locations on the board.

 This is where the chase is on!
-You need to discover all of your colour locations before the opponent's are all revealed.
+You need to discover your colour locations before the opponents are all revealed.
 It's a race against time!
-Naturally you should win (should!) but there is a scoring chart to determine how efficient a spy you are.
+Naturally, you should win (should!) but there is a scoring chart to determine how efficient a spy you are.
 Nailing it before any opposing spies are played causes MI6 to ring you up there and then.
 1-3 isn't to be sniffed at either.
 Anything less isn't as bad but not noteworthy!

 In the two-player variant, as long as the team can work together and understand each other's thought processes, this game can be won!
 However, one simple slip up, and the assassin may be revealed!
 Your game will end in defeat!
 Or, at best, the opposing team finds one of their locations and you put them at the advantage.